jesg/jesg.github.io/_posts/2014-12-20-test-data-generation-with-prolog.markdown

 cases a simplified model can take care of the bulk of the cases.

 While Prolog is a great language for solving constraint satisfation problems not many programmers are familiar with it.
-In paticular unification and recursion are foreign concepts to programmers who program in imperative languages.
+In particular unification and recursion are foreign concepts to programmers who program in imperative languages.